 folk revolutionary song

-D to understand what the cruiser Aurora is dreaming of"
+D To understand what the cruiser Aurora dreams about"

-I propose to recall her his long and glorious military and life path ...
+I propose to remember her long and glorious military and life path...

 The armored cruiser "Aurora" was laid down on May 23, 1897 in St. Petersburg (in the New Admiralty).
-The ship is of the same type with the previously laid down "Pallada" and "Diana".
+The ship is of the same type as the previously laid down "Pallada" and "Diana".

-In the Russian Navy, there was (and still is) a tradition of succession in the names of ships, and the new cruisers inherited the names of sailing frigates.
-The construction of the ship took more than six years - the Aurora was launched on May 11, 1900 at 11:15, and the cruiser entered the fleet (after completion of all outfitting work) only on July 16, 1903.
+In the Russian fleet there was (and still is) a tradition of continuity of ship names, and new cruisers inherited the names of sailing frigates.
+Construction of the ship took more than six years - the Aurora was launched on May 11, 1900 at 11:15 a.m., and the cruiser entered the fleet (after completion of all outfitting work) only on July 16, 1903.

-The main purpose is to conduct reconnaissance, destroy enemy merchant ships, cover battleships from attacks by enemy destroyers, sentinel service.
+The main purpose is to conduct reconnaissance, destroy enemy merchant ships, cover battleships from attacks by enemy destroyers, patrol service.
 The ship could not conduct artillery duels with modern battleships of that time.
-It did not have armor and sufficient firepower.
+It did not have armor or sufficient firepower.
 But having a solid (about seven thousand tons) displacement and, as a result, good seaworthiness and autonomy.
-With a full supply of coal (1430 tons), the Aurora could, without additional bunkering, go from Port Arthur to Vladivostok and return back.
+With a full supply of coal (1430 tons), the Aurora could reach from Port Arthur to Vladivostok and return without additional bunkering.

-On September 25, 1903 (only a week after the staffing ended on September 18), the Aurora with a crew of 559 people under the command of Captain 1st Rank I.V.
+On September 25, 1903 (just a week after manning, which ended on September 18), the Aurora with a crew of 559 people under the command of Captain 1st Rank I.V.
 Sukhotin left Kronstadt.

-In the Mediterranean, the Aurora joined the detachment of Rear Admiral A. A. Virenius.
-The war began and on April 5, 1904, the Aurora returned to Kronstadt, where it was included in the 2nd Pacific Squadron under the command of Vice Admiral Rozhdestvensky, who was preparing to march on the Far Eastern theater of operations.
+In the Mediterranean Sea, Aurora joined the detachment of Rear Admiral A. A. Virenius.
+The war began and on April 5, 1904, the Aurora returned to Kronstadt, where it was included in the 2nd Pacific Squadron under the command of Vice Admiral Rozhestvensky, which was preparing for a campaign in the Far Eastern theater of operations.

-Admiral Rozhdestvensky was an original and (perhaps for the purpose of conspiracy) gave warships nicknames, with salty naval humor.
-The cruiser "Admiral Nakhimov" was called the "Idiot", the battleship "Sisoy the Great" - "Invalid shelter", the yacht "Svetlana" was called "Maid", and the "Aurora" was awarded the "honorary" title "Hooker under the fence"))))
+Admiral Rozhdestvensky was an original and (perhaps for conspiracy purposes) gave nicknames to warships, with salty naval humor.
+The cruiser "Admiral Nakhimov" was called "Idiot", the battleship "Sisoy the Great" - "Invalid Shelter", the yacht "Svetlana" was called "Maid", and "Aurora" was awarded the "honorary" title "Prostitute under the fence"))))

-During the battle, the cruiser received 18 hits from shells of various calibers, had serious crew losses - up to a hundred people were killed and wounded.
+During the battle, the cruiser received 18 hits from shells of various calibers and suffered serious crew losses - up to a hundred people killed and wounded.

-The commander died - his photograph is now exhibited in the museum of the cruiser, framed by a steel sheet pierced by a fragment of a Japanese shell and charred deck planks.
+The commander died - his photograph is now on display in the cruiser's museum, framed by a steel plating sheet pierced by shrapnel from a Japanese shell and charred deck planks.

-But with all this, the ship managed to escape from the encirclement and go to Manila, where it stood disarmed until the end of the war.
+But despite all this, the ship managed to escape from the encirclement and go to Manila, where it remained disarmed until the end of the war.

-In 1909-1910, the Aurora, together with the Diana and the Bogatyr, was part of the foreign navigation detachment, specially designed for the practice of midshipmen of the Naval Corps and the Naval Engineering School, as well as students of the Training Team of combatant non-commissioned officers.
+In 1909-1910, "Aurora", together with "Diana" and "Bogatyr", was part of a detachment of overseas sailing, specially intended for midshipmen of the Naval Corps and the Naval Engineering School, as well as students of the Training Team of Combat Non-Commissioned Officers, to undergo practice.

-In November 1911, the Aurors took part in the celebrations in Bangkok in honor of the coronation of the Siamese king.
+In November 1911, Aurors took part in celebrations in Bangkok in honor of the coronation of the Siamese king.

 In 1910, the cruiser accompanied the imperial yacht to Riga.

-The cruiser underwent its first modernization after Russo-Japanese War, the second, after which he took on the current appearance, in 1915.
-The artillery armament of the ship was strengthened - the number of 152-mm main-caliber guns was first brought to ten, and then to fourteen.
-Numerous 75-mm artillery was dismantled - the size and survivability of destroyers increased, and three-inch shells no longer posed a serious danger to them.
+The cruiser underwent its first modernization after the Russo-Japanese War, the second, after which it received the now preserved appearance, - in 1915.
+Strengthened artillery weapons ship - the number of 152-mm main caliber guns was first increased to ten, and then to fourteen.
+Numerous 75-mm artillery was dismantled - the size and survivability of the destroyers increased, and three-inch shells no longer posed a serious danger to them.

 The cruiser was able to take on board up to 150 mines - mine weapons were widely used in the Baltic and proved their effectiveness.
-And in the winter of 1915-1916, a novelty was installed on the Aurora - anti-aircraft guns.
-But the glorious cruiser might not have survived until the second modernization ...
+And in the winter of 1915-1916, a new product was installed on the Aurora - anti-aircraft guns.
+But the glorious cruiser might not have lived to see the second modernization...

-the first world war"Aurora" met as part of the second brigade of cruisers of the Baltic Fleet (together with "Oleg", "Bogatyr" and "Diana").
-The cruisers went on patrol in pairs, and at the end of the patrol period, one pair replaced the other.
+First World War"Aurora" met the second brigade of cruisers of the Baltic Fleet (together with "Oleg", "Bogatyr" and "Diana").
+The cruisers went out on patrol in pairs, and after the patrol period expired, one pair replaced the other.

-On October 11, 1914, at the entrance to the Gulf of Finland, the German submarine "U-26" under the command of Lieutenant Commander von Berkheim discovered two Russian cruisers: the Pallada, which was ending its patrol service, and the Aurora, which had come up to replace it.
+On October 11, 1914, at the entrance to the Gulf of Finland, the German submarine U-26, under the command of Lieutenant-Commander von Berkheim, discovered two Russian cruisers: the Pallada, which was finishing its patrol service, and the Aurora, which had come to replace it.
 The commander of the German submarine correctly assessed and classified the targets and attacked.
-A torpedo hit caused the detonation of ammunition magazines on the battleship Pallada, and the cruiser sank along with the entire crew.
-And the veteran of the Russian-Japanese war, the cruiser "Aurora" managed to hide in the skerries under the guise.
+The torpedo hit caused the detonation of the ammunition magazines on the battleship Pallada, and the cruiser sank along with the entire crew.
+And the veteran of the Russian-Japanese War, the cruiser "Aurora" managed to quietly hide in the skerries.

-It is not worth talking seriously about the fateful role of the Aurora in the events of October 1917.
-The cruiser could not shoot the Winter Palace with guns.
-It was under repair, and all the ammunition from it was unloaded.
-But it is possible that the Bolsheviks found a couple of shells for a salvo and effect.
+There is no point in seriously talking about the fateful role of the Aurora in the events of October 1917.
+The cruiser could not shoot the Winter Palace from guns.
+It was under repair, and all ammunition had been unloaded from it.
+But perhaps the Bolsheviks found a couple of shells for the salvo and effect.

 IN civil war and the Aurora did not take part in battles with the English fleet.
 There was an acute shortage of fuel and other supplies.

-In 1918, the Aurora was in deep reserve, without guns, which were used to equip home-made light gunboats.
+In 1918, the Aurora was in deep reserve, without the guns that were used to arm homemade light gunboats.

-At the end of 1922, the Aurora was the only ship, by the way, of the old imperial Russian fleet, which retained its name given to it at birth, it was decided to restore it as a training ship.
-The cruiser was repaired, ten 130-mm guns were installed on it instead of the previous 6-inch guns, two anti-aircraft guns and four machine guns, and on July 18, 1923, the ship entered sea trials.
+At the end of 1922, "Aurora" - the only ship, by the way, of the old imperial Russian fleet, which retained its name given to it at birth, it was decided to restore it as a training ship.
+The cruiser was repaired, ten 130-mm guns were installed on it instead of the previous 6-inch ones, two anti-aircraft guns and four machine guns, and on July 18, 1923 the ship began sea trials.

-Then for ten years - from 1923 to 1933 - the cruiser was engaged in a business already familiar to him: cadets of naval schools were practicing on board.
+Then, for ten years - from 1923 to 1933 - the cruiser was engaged in a task that was already familiar to him: cadets of naval schools were practicing on board.

-The ship made several foreign voyages, participated in the maneuvers of the newly resurgent Baltic Fleet.
-But the years took their toll, and due to the poor condition of the boilers and mechanisms, the Aurora, after another repair in 1933-1935, became a non-self-propelled training base.
+The ship made several overseas voyages and took part in the maneuvers of the newly revived Baltic Fleet.
+But the years took their toll, and due to the poor condition of the boilers and mechanisms, the Aurora, after another repair in 1933-1935, became a non-propelled training base.
 In winter, it was used as a floating base for submarines.

 During the Great Patriotic War the old cruiser stood in the harbor of Oranienbaum.

-The guns were once again removed from the ship, and nine of its "hundred and thirty" mounted on the coastal battery defended the approaches to the city.
+The ship’s guns were once again removed, and nine of its “one hundred and thirty” mounted on a coastal battery defended the approaches to the city.

-The Germans did not pay much attention to the decrepit veteran, trying first to disable the best Soviet ships(such as the cruiser "Kirov"), however, the ship still received its portion of enemy shells.
-On September 30, 1941, the half-sunken cruiser, damaged as a result of artillery shelling, sat down on the ground.
+The Germans did not pay much attention to the decrepit veteran, seeking first to incapacitate the best soviet ships(such as the cruiser "Kirov"), however, the ship still received its share of enemy shells.
+On September 30, 1941, the half-sunken cruiser, damaged as a result of artillery shelling, sat on the ground.

-After the blockade of Leningrad was lifted in July 1944, the cruiser was taken out of condition. clinical death- lifted from the ground and (for the umpteenth time!)
-Put it in for repairs.
-Boilers and onboard machines, propellers, side shaft brackets and the shafts themselves, as well as part of the auxiliary mechanisms, were removed from the Aurora.
-They installed the weapons that were on the ship in 1915 - fourteen 152-mm Kane guns and four 45-mm salute guns.
+After the blockade of Leningrad was lifted in July 1944, the cruiser was taken out of condition clinical death- lifted from the ground and (for the umpteenth time!) put in for repairs.
+The boilers and onboard engines, propellers, brackets for the side shafts and the shafts themselves, as well as some of the auxiliary mechanisms, were removed from the Aurora.
+The weapons that were on the ship in 1915 were installed - fourteen 152-mm Kane guns and four 45-mm salute guns.

-In 1946, during the repair, "Aurora" played the steward of the cruiser "Varyag" in the film of the same name.
-Then the Aurora, as a true actress, even had to make up for her character - the shields were removed from the guns (there were none on the Varyag), and a fourth fake pipe was installed to make the image of the most heroic cruiser of the Russian-Japanese war true.
+In 1946, during repairs, the Aurora played the role of the king of the cruiser Varyag in the film of the same name.
+Then the Aurora, like a true actress, even had to put on makeup for her character - the shields were removed from the guns (there were none on the Varyag), and a fourth false pipe was installed to ensure the truthfulness of the image of the most heroic cruiser of the Russian-Japanese War.

-Now the cruiser was to become a monument ship and at the same time the training base of the Nakhimov School.
-In 1948, the repair was completed, and the restored Aurora stood where it stands to this day - to Petrogradskaya Embankment opposite the building of the Nakhimov School.
-And in 1956, the Ship Museum was opened aboard the Aurora as a branch of the Central Naval Museum.
+Now the cruiser was to become a monument ship and at the same time a training base Nakhimovsky School.
+In 1948, the repairs were completed, and the restored Aurora stood where it stands to this day - on the Petrogradskaya embankment opposite the building of the Nakhimov School.
+And in 1956, a Ship Museum was opened on board the Aurora as a branch of the Central Naval Museum.

-In the Soviet years, of course, the main (and, perhaps, the only) attention was paid to the revolutionary past of the cruiser.
-Images of the Aurora were present wherever possible, and the silhouette of the three-pipe ship became a symbol of our city.
+IN Soviet years Naturally, the main (and, perhaps, the only) attention was paid to the revolutionary past of the cruiser.
+Images of the Aurora were present everywhere possible, and the silhouette of the three-pipe ship became a symbol of our city.

-Towing to a parking lot after filming in 1967.
+Towing to the parking lot after filming in 1967.

 A major restoration of the Aurora took place in 1984.
-Powerful tugboats removed the cruiser from the eternal parking lot and dragged it to the Northern shipyard.
+Powerful tugs removed the cruiser from its eternal mooring and dragged it to the Northern Shipyard.

 At the docks, the cruiser of the revolution was simply cut into pieces.
 The lower part of the vessel, including the entire underwater part, was completely replaced with a new one.

-During the restoration, the Aurora was slowly taken away for souvenirs, both military and civilian.
-From the surface parts, they tore off the sheathing of sheet copper, which covered the entire ship.
-The chief mechanic of the Baltika fishing state farm, Vladimir Yurchenko, as a deeply religious economic man, tore off all the tiles from the shower room of the heroic ship and laid them in the dacha.
-And that's right, the good does not disappear.
-Many took the doors along with the jambs and took out the portholes.
+During the dissolution, the Aurora was slowly stolen away for souvenirs by both military and civilians.
+The sheathing of copper sheets, which covered the entire ship, was torn off from the surface parts.
+The chief mechanic of the Baltika fishing state farm, Vladimir Yurchenko, as a deeply religious economic man, tore off all the tiles from the shower of the heroic ship and placed it in the country.
+And that’s true, don’t let the good go to waste.
+Many took away the doors along with the jambs and removed the portholes.

-According to the recollections of eyewitnesses, the workers who plundered the restored cruiser stumbled upon a completely serviceable fire extinguishing system.
-It worked when, with the help of a welding machine, they began to open the bulkheads.
-At the same time, half of the ship was flooded with foam.
+According to eyewitnesses, the workers who plundered the cruiser and restored it came across a completely functional fire extinguishing system.
+It worked when they began to open the bulkheads using a welding machine.
+Half the ship was filled with foam.

-They wanted to turn the cut off hull into a breakwater, but it did not work out.
-Corpse The severed part sank in the wrong place.
-Now you can easily find the remains of the cruiser of the revolution.
+They wanted to turn the cut-off hull into a breakwater, but it didn’t work out.
+Corpse The severed part sank not where it was planned.
+Nowadays you can find the remains of the cruiser of the revolution without any problems.

-Against the background of the wreckage, casual tourists willingly take pictures, in the summer local boys recklessly climb the skeleton.
-At low tide, the hull, stretching 120 meters in length, is visible in its entirety.
+Random tourists willingly take pictures against the backdrop of the wreckage; in the summer, local boys excitedly climb on the wreckage.
+At low tide, the hull, which stretches 120 meters in length, is visible in its entirety.

-And the reborn cruiser Frankinstein "Aurora" was solemnly returned to eternal parking.
+And the reborn cruiser Frankinstein "Aurora" was solemnly returned to eternal berth.

 The modern cruiser is a partial remake.
-Of the most noticeable differences from the original is the use of welds on the new body instead of rivet technology.
+One of the most noticeable differences from the original is the use of welded seams on the new body instead of rivet technology.

-On the ship in 1992, the Andreevsky flag was again raised, the cruiser was listed as part of the Russian Navy as No. 1.
+The St. Andrew's flag was again raised on the ship in 1992, the cruiser was included in the navy Russia as No. 1.
 Until recently, officers and sailors served on the ship.
-All auxiliary mechanisms and life support systems are maintained by the cruiser team in working order.
-In working well-groomed condition and ship guns.
+All auxiliary mechanisms and life support systems are maintained by the cruiser's crew in working order.
+The ship's guns are also in working, well-maintained condition.

-On the night of June 6, 2009, a banquet and a solemn presentation of the Russian Pioneer magazine were held on the ship, which were also attended by distinguished guests.
-The prosecutor's office became interested in the case, and the Minister of Defense and the Navy turned out to be the last one, as overwatch)))
+On the night of June 6, 2009, a banquet and a ceremonial presentation of the Russian Pioneer magazine were held on the ship, which were attended by distinguished guests.
+The prosecutor's office became interested in the case and the Minister of Defense and the Navy turned out to be the last ones, as if they had seen enough)))

-December 1, 2010 "Aurora" lost the status of ship number 1 of the Russian Navy.
-The ship became a branch of the Central Museum of the Navy.
+On December 1, 2010, the Aurora lost its status as ship No. 1 of the Russian Navy.
+The ship became a branch of the Central Navy Museum.

 On August 1, the Aurora was finally transferred to the jurisdiction of the Central Naval Museum.
-The military unit that served on the ship was disbanded.
-The crew of the cruiser "Aurora" was reorganized into a staff of three military personnel and 28 civilian personnel; the status of the ship remained the same.
+The military unit serving on the ship was disbanded.
+The crew of the cruiser Aurora was reorganized into a staff of three military personnel and 28 civilian personnel; the ship's status remained the same.

-A conditional shot from the head gun of the Aurora cruiser at the house of People's Artist Mikhail Boyarsky was reported to herald the beginning of the Russian October Political Postmodernization (ROPP).
+A conventional shot from the head gun of the cruiser "Aurora" at the house of People's Artist Mikhail Boyarsky was reported to herald the beginning of the Russian October Political Postmodernization (ROPP).

 The slogans were beautiful and revolutionary.

-Russia from tyrants - will!
-To the people - from oil, gas - a share!
+Freedom from tyrants for Russia!
+The people - a share of oil and gas!
 Food is a right, not a privilege!
-Our cause is just - we are not piz..m!
+Our cause is just - we are not piss..m!

-Activists managed to be removed from the masts without loss (for activists).
-Their further fate is humane and disappointing (it was up to the pussies).
+The activists were removed from the masts without any casualties (for the activists).
+Their further fate is humane and disappointing (that was before the pussies).

-Now officially the crew is recruited from former military sailors.
-But besides them, there are also sailors on the Aurora.
-They are seconded to the ship and continue to perform the functions of the crew, as before.
-It turns out that the status of the cruiser was not finally sorted out.
+Now the crew is officially recruited from former military sailors.
+But besides them, there are also conscript sailors on Aurora.
+They are assigned to the ship and continue to serve as crew as before.
+It turns out that the status of the cruiser has not been finally sorted out.

-Now "Aurora" has again left its place at the Nakhimov School.
+Now "Aurora" has again left its place near the Nakhimov School.

-At the shipyard in Kronstadt, the first stage of repair will take place, after which the cruiser will be moved to another point.
-It is assumed that by the end of the year the legendary ship will be returned to its permanent mooring.
+The first stage of repairs will take place at the shipyard in Kronstadt, after which the cruiser will be moved to another location.
+It is expected that by the end of the year the legendary ship will be returned to its permanent mooring.

-Historical photos and info (C) different places on the Internet.
+Historical photos and information (C) various places on the Internet.

 "Aurora"